z0u/cargo/Game/README.txt

     http://www.blender.org/download/get-blender/

  2. a.
-Double-click on SphereMinigames.blend, or
+Double-click on Dungeon.blend, or
     b.
-Start Blender browse to SphereMinigames.blend using the File > Open interface, and then choose Game > Start Game (from the menu at the top).
+Start Blender browse to Dungeon.blend using the File > Open interface, and then choose Game > Start Game (from the menu at the top).

 == Playing the game ==